Tank (entertainer): Writing and producing

-Tank's songwriting and production credits include working with Aaliyah, Chris Brown, Beyoncé, Alicia Keys, Dave Hollister, Fantasia Barrino, Kelly Rowland, Marques Houston, Omarion, Jamie Foxx, Pitbull, Donell Jones and Monica as a member of the production team the Underdogs and with his own team, Song Dynasty.
+Tank's songwriting and production credits include working with Aaliyah, Chris Brown, Dave Hollister, Fantasia Barrino, Kelly Rowland, Marques Houston, Omarion, Jamie Foxx, Pitbull, Donell Jones and Monica as a member of the production team the Underdogs and with his own team, Song Dynasty.

 Other ventures

 Acting

 He was a contributor to the score of the film adaptation of the musical Dreamgirls, in which he had a cameo.
 He was also featured in the movie Preacher's Kid.
 Tank played Donovan in Born Again Virgin (2015–2016).
 He also played recording company executive Jheryl Busby in the BET miniseries The New Edition Story (2017), The Bobby Brown Story (2018), and appeared in T.I. & Tiny: Friends & Family Hustle (2018).

 In March of 2025, Babbs made his Broadway debut in Hell's Kitchen assuming the role of Davis, previously portrayed by Brandon Victor Dixon.
 He serves as a limited replacement and featured performer in the production for an 11-week engagement.

+Tank is set to play Eric Cropper in the fourth season of Reasonable Doubt.